stevencox/blackbalsam/README.md

 ## Overview

 Blackbalsam's JupyterHub notebook environment features artificial intelligence, visualization, and scalable computing capabilities.
 It also features the ability to dynamically create personal Spark clusters using the underlying Kubernetes infrastructure.
-The prototype system runs at the [Renaissance Computing Institute](https://renci.org/) in an on premise cluster and it is cloud ready.
-Blackbalsam is open source under the MIT License.
+The prototype runs at the [Renaissance Computing Institute](https://renci.org/) in an on premise cluster, is cloud ready, and is open source under the MIT License.

 ### Authentication
 Access is provided via GitHub and OpenID Connect (OIDC).
 Whitelisted users can use their GitHub identity to login and start working immediately.